 Current law requires that the proceeds of a loan or grant must be disbursed to a recipient in a series of payments based on the progress of the project for which the loan or grant was awarded.
-In addition, in order to obtain a payment, a loan or grant recipient must submit a request for payment to DEQ and document the expenditures for which the payment is requested.
+In addition, in order to obtain a payment, a loan or grant recipient must submit a request for payment to the Department and document the expenditures for which the payment is requested.

-BILL ANALYSIS: The bill would require that, prior to any disbursement of a loan or grant to a recipient that is engaged in regionalization or initiating regionalization with the loan or grant, the Department must
+BILL ANALYSIS: The bill would require that, prior to any disbursement of a loan or grant to a recipient that is engaged in regionalization or initiating regionalization with the loan or grant, the Department must ensure that the recipient has one of the following with respect to each local government unit purchasing